Sutherland wins Schwab Cup on 9th playoff hole

 After returning to the course Monday morning, Sutherland two-putted from 30 feet on No. 17, the seventh playoff hole.
 Broadhurst had it a little tougher after pulling his approach shot, but he chipped to about 4 feet and made the putt to extend the playoff.

-The eighth playoff hole final resulted in a birdie.
+The eighth playoff hole resulted in a birdie.
 Actually, two to extend the playoff another hole.

 Sutherland rolled in a 25-footer on the par-5 18th similar to what he made to force the playoff on Sunday.
 Broadhurst dropped a 6-footer on top of him to force a ninth playoff hole.